 I actually sat up and, without even thinking, said, “can’t you do anything for yourselves!”
 Ha.
 Then I laughed at myself and hugged and cuddled my daughter and realized I needed to get a grip and some expectation tweaking with all my kids.

-I can expect a good attitude, but not if I’m a sourpuss all day.
+I can expect a good attitude, not if I’m crabby all the time.

 3. You’re empty and need a recharge.